 These plants are rare and difficult to find.
 Indeed, cuttings may cost as much as a hundred dollars.
 Mature plants may sell for as much as a thousand dollars.

-These plants do well with regular Monstera care, but a bit more sunlight helps bring out the attractive variegation.
+These plants do well with regular Monstera care, but a bit more indirect sunlight helps bring out the attractive variegation.